 Both are equally BAD options, and I will explain why at the end of this post.

 What do you need to startup — the minimalist route

-- A service to offer.
+1. A service to offer.
 What are you doing in your current job?
 Chances are (I am almost willing to bet here) that you have skills and experience that easily translates to the online business world.
 You may just need help to discover how.
 For example, I was a teacher with zero business and zero marketing experience, but I still was able to grow and build an online service based freelance business.
 What skills does a teacher have to offer businesses?
 Well as an English teacher I had writing experience, planning experience, and conversation/engagement experience.
 In the online business world this translates to copywriting, project management, and social media strategy.
-Want to figure out what online freelance career is right for you, checkout this brainstorming guide for free.
+Want to figure out what online freelance career is right for you, check out this brainstorming guide for free.

-I believe the minimalist route, with or without a website, can get you to 3-5K a month in freelance income.
+The minimalist route, with or without a website, can get you to 3-5K a month in freelance income.